 Cattle, Pigs & Sheep

-Because of our humane methods of slaughter, we were featured on the BBC series Kill It Cook It Eat It.
-You can find short films showing our process here.
+We have been featured on the BBC series Kill it, Cook it, Eat it.
+You can find short films here.

 Send us your question and we'll get back to you as soon as possible.